shiracohen4/AP2-social-chat-app/README.md

 ## Running instructions
-Enter the project's folder "yesh-chat" by typing this in the command line:
+Enter the server's folder by typing this in the command line:
 ```
-cd yesh-chat
+cd server
 ```
 Then, start the app using this command:
 ```